NOTE: Externships begin 6/11/2018. Specific ending dates will be arranged with individual employers.

 ** Indicates rolling admission application process.
 Applicants will be immediately notified of acceptance into this program and be able to complete post-decision materials prior to the term's application deadline.

-Mix & Match: Students may be placed in an internship with a law firm in Fiji or a law office or a legal aid organization in Sydney or Melbourne.
+Mix & Match: Students may be placed in an externship with a law firm in Fiji or a law office or a legal aid organization in Sydney or Melbourne.
+Alternatively, students may choose to continue on with their studies in Geneva or Oxford.

 *Observation of refugee hearings in Australian courts